wrenoud/nos-fpm/markdown/chapter_7.md

 6.2

 Create an FMGT Project
 Section	6.3.1	of	the	Fledermaus	Reference	Manual	clearly	outlines	the	steps	to import	data	into	FMGT.
-This	manual	can	be	found	in	Start	>	All	Programs	> Fledermaus	–	v7	>	Manuals.
+This	manual	can	be	found	in	Start	&gt;	All	Programs	&gt;
+Fledermaus	–	v7	&gt;	Manuals.
 In	addition	an	FMGT	training	video	(129MB)	which provides	an	overview	of	FMGT	can	be	downloaded	from	the	Hydrosoft	website under	the	documents	link.
 This	video	should	not	be	shared	outside	of	NOAA.

 Currently	one	FMGT	project	and	one	mosaic	is	produced	per	vessel	per	survey sheet.

-1. Create a Project where there is enough space (approximately ¾ of the backscatter file size): File > Create Project…
+1. Create a Project where there is enough space (approximately ¾ of the backscatter file size): File &gt; Create Project…

 a.
 Direct	FMGT	to	the	project	folder	with	the	Browse	button
 b.
 Name	the	Project
 c.
 Make	sure	“Auto‐compute	output	coordinate	system”	is	checked
 Note:	Geocoder	works	in	projected	coordinates.

 4 of 14

 Hydrographic Survey Review

 Document #:

 Rev.:

 N/A

 *Page 3*